dreger/thelivingwell.co/_posts/live/2016-03-28-admitting-mistakes.md

 On and on.
 We deflect, instead of just saying the unashamed truth.

-**But when we don’t make room for mistakes, we squeeze out any room for grace.**
+**But when we don’t allow for mistakes, we squeeze out any room for grace.**
 _We settle for cheap praise instead of deep grace._

 Can we practice admitting mistakes?
 God knows we’ll have plenty of opportunity to try.